python-can-define-radio/sdr-course/classroom_activities/999-spectrum-painting.md

 Our modified version is below.

-After running the program, you'll have a file named `waterpaint.iqdata`.
+After running the program, you'll have a file in your working directory named `waterpaint.iqdata`.
 You can use GNU Radio to transmit the file using a flowgraph containing `File Source --> osmocom Sink`.

 ```python3